bclover/real-world-functional-programming-book/part1/var_and_let.md

 log(parseQuery(url)) // { name: 'jesse' }
 ```

 Copy pasta coding!
 Notice that we just copy and pasted the code.
 It follows the same input, same output rule.
 The outside world part we need, the `url`, is passed into the arguments.
 The `query`, although it's a `let` variable, it only exists for the life of the function and doesn't affect the outside world.
-It technically is immutable.
 Same for the `key` and `value` are constants, but they too only exist inside the function.

 The `log` technically breaks the being affected by the outside world, and affecting the world after its run.
 He's a noop, though, a function that returns no value so we assume it "does no operation".
+You'll start to develop a 6th sense when you see noops, they probably indicate side effects happen after you call the function.
 We also use the `log` as a closure variable.
 He's harmless though, so this is ok.
 For now.
 See Part 6: Logging & Purity to see a counterpoint to this.

 ## const Ain't So Constant

 The `const`, or constant, is not a panacea to immutability.
-While we can define complex objects like Array's an Object using `const`:
+While we can define complex objects like Arrays and Objects using `const`:

 ```javascript
 const friends = ['🐄', '🐕']